 - An introduction to who you are, what you do, and why you do it

 - What they can expect from being in your community

 - How they can stay connected with you

 - A next step or CTA (call to action)

 Nurture emails are exactly what they sound like, they nurture your audience, encourage or help them grow or develop in some way.
-Depending on how you help people, nurture emails could be quick actionable tips, motivational inspiration, downloads, transmissions or meditations.
-The goal with nurture emails is to provide value, build trust, and help people understand your the pillars of what you do and how you can help.
+Depending on how you help people, nurture emails could be quick actionable tips, motivational inspiration, downloads, transmissions, or meditations.
+The goal of nurturing emails is to provide value, build trust, and help people understand the pillars of what you do and how you can help.

 A great way to make sure you’re on track with whose on your list and the content you’re providing is to survey your list via email.

 Curious about what kind of content is resonating with them?
 Ask them in a survey.
 Wondering what kind of content would be supportive for them to receive going forward?
 Ask them in a survey.
 Thinking of launching a new offer but not sure you’re on the right track?
 Ask them in a survey.

 Surveying your audience will help to understand them more deeply, so you can serve them at a higher level, and ensure you’re creating a mutually beneficial relationship with your list.